-A service unit from multiple physical tables is used to associate multiple physical tables and configure metadata for the associated fields.
-Subsequently, you can develop an API based on this service unit to access data from multiple physical tables simultaneously, achieving union data queries.
+A service unit from multiple physical tables associates multiple physical tables and configures metadata for the associated fields.
+You can then develop an API based on this service unit to access data from multiple physical tables simultaneously, enabling union data queries.
 This topic describes how to create a service unit from multiple physical tables.

 Prerequisites